-The Good and the Beautiful's Language Arts & Literature courses are available for Level Pre-K through Level Eight, but this review is of the most current editions of the courses for Levels One through Seven.
+The Good and the Beautiful's Language Arts & Literature courses are available for Level Pre-K through Level Eight, but this review is of the most current editions of the courses for Levels One through Level Seven.
 I review the first three levels and Level Eight separately because they function differently than the levels reviewed here.
 (You can read my individual reviews for Level Pre-K, Level K Primer, Level K, and the Level Eight Book Studies.)

 Level One through Level Five are available as free downloads, while downloads of the course sets for Levels Six and Seven are only $20 each.
 You can also order printed resources for all levels.
 This sounds like there has to be a catch, but there isn't.
 You do need to print out many pages if you buy the digital files, and you might prefer to buy some of the printed resources, such as the sets of flashcards or the Level Four: Creative Companion, but you don't have to.

 The Good and the Beautiful's (TGATB) courses for language arts and literature are challenging, so you might use a level that is below a child’s grade level.
 The newest editions of the courses (third editions have adjusted the level of the work to be more appropriate for each grade level.)
 You can use the free, online placement assessment to determine the correct starting point for each child.